ONSdigital/csvcubed/external-docs/docs/guides/configuration/units.md

 }
 ```

-**N.B. you must ensure that your units column definition contains defintions for *all* of the units contained within your dataset.**
+**N.B. you must ensure that your units column definition contains definitions for *all* of the units contained within your dataset.**

 Taking a closer look at the new `Pounds Sterling (£), Millions` unit: